 A lot of retirees lack choices today.
 The recession, combined with lower return on investments, has made it difficult if not impossible to rely on savings to continue the lifestyle most retirees expect.
 Many people have been so devoted to their jobs and families that they (like my dad) wouldn’t know what to do with themselves, especially if their kids and grandkids don’t live close by.
 They fear that retirement will lead to a rapid decline.

 I don’t think there is one answer.
 Obviously, the 3500 people who weighed in on this agree!

 It is a matter of looking forward in a positive way.
 If an individual wants to work, and is fortunate enough to be employed by a company that values older workers, I say they should go for it, and continue working.
-I am a strong advocate for companies working with older employees to give them flexible schedules, more vacation (even if unpaid), so that people can have their cake (stay employed) and eat it too (enjoy life).
+I am a strong advocate for companies working with older employees to give them flexible schedules, more vacation (even if unpaid) they still want to go fishing and hunting with their best laser rangefinder for a couple of days, so that people can have their cake (stay employed) and eat it too (enjoy life).

 For those who have ambitions and passions they look forward to in retirement, as long as they can afford it, they should go for it too.

 Being at retirement age is our life test of empowerment.
 Have we done enough to be financially secure?
 Do we have interests we look forward to devoting time to?
 Do we have the freedom to choose what we will be doing?
 If we can answer yes to these questions, we are empowered to enjoy our senior years in the manner we wish – working or not!